imagej/imagej.github.io/_pages/plugins/tws/how-to-compare-classifiers.md

 ### Starting the plugin

-To get started, open the 2D image or stack you want to work on and launch the [Trainable Weka Segmentation](/plugins/tws) plugin (under {% include bc content='Plugins | Segmentation | Trainable Weka Segmentation'%}):
+To get started, open the 2D image or stack you want to work on and launch the [Trainable Weka Segmentation](/plugins/tws) plugin (under {% include bc path='Plugins | Segmentation | Trainable Weka Segmentation'%}):

 <img src="/media/Screenshot-open-AWS.png" width="700"/>